SL477/SL477.github.io/_posts/2025-01-27-Blog-Questions-Challenge.md

 last_modified_at: 2025-01-27
 ---

-I first saw this challenge [here](https://adactio.com/journal/21674).
+I first saw this challenge [on Adactio's blog](https://adactio.com/journal/21674).

 ## Why did you start blogging in the first place?